framedsc/Sitesource/markdown/GameGuides/farcry5.md

 To create shots in this game, use the in-game photomode together with the cheat table below.

 * [CE Table by GhostIntheCamera and Otis_Inf](..\CheatTables\FC5.ct)
-**Features**: range limit removal and FoV range removal in photomode
+**Features**: range limit removal and FoV range removal in photomode, and hotsampling enable through SRWE without the requirement of window borders.

 ## Useful links